jfreeman812/QE-Tools/sdlcs/code-management.rst

 .. note::
    If the pull request has only one commit,
-   GitHub utilizes the commit message to try and pre-populate the title and comment.
+   GitHub uses the commit message to try and pre-populate the title and comment.
-   By following the suggested format above, the pull request title and comment should need minimal changes before creating.
+   By following the suggested format above, the pull request title and comment should need minimal changes.
-   If the prefix is utilized,
+   If the prefix is used,
    the pull request title will have it which is where the prefix **is** required.